 Historical maps consulted for the Project specific study suggest that the Project area is relatively low in sensitivity for cultural resources from the historic period.
 No evidence of any settlement or development activities was noted within the Project boundaries throughout the 1850s-1950s eras.
 The forerunner of present-day Little Morongo Road, first noted in the 1940s, was the earliest man-made feature known to be present in the immediate vicinity of the Project area.
-By the 1950s, it was joined by a series of dirt roads around the project location, including Palomar Lane.
-Sometime between 1972 and 1996, most of the roads were eventually paved, and many buildings to the north of the Site date to that period.
+By the 1950s, it was joined by a series of dirt roads around the project location, including 15th Avenue along a different alignment further to the south.
+Sometime between 1972 and 1996, 15th Avenue was realigned to its present day curvilinear course along the southern project boundary, and the earliest buildings in the neighborhood evidently aslo dates to the period.
 Since then more development has occurred steadily in the northern portion of the neighborhood, but the southern portion, including the project area, has remained undeveloped to the present time.

 The field survey results were negative for cultural resources.
 The entire project area was closely inspected for any evidence of human activities dating to the prehistoric or historic period, but none was found.
-Scattered modern refuse, including construction debris and household discards, was observed over much of the property, especially along the Little Morongo Road and Palomar Lane right-of-way.
+Scattered modern refuse, including construction debris and household discards, was observed over much of the property, especially along the Little Morongo Road and 15th Avenue right-of-way.
 However, the cultural report states that none of these items is of any historical/archaeological interest.
 No buildings, structures, objects, sites, features, or artifacts more than 50 years of age were encountered.